zebedeeio/zbd-rust-docs/README.md

 <div align="center">

-Documentation website for the Node.js library for the ZBD API
+Documentation website for the Rust crate for the ZBD API

 <br />